 We all got a good workout in that day, digging out the loose dirt and pulling out the gems hiding inside, covered by the clay, discovering not only blue fluorite, but colors of green, yellow and clear as well.
 David would dig into the hillside of the tailing pile with the bucket and drop it out at our feet, and then we would rake it back and spread it all out to find the hidden gemstones…lots of fun and lots of hard work..we dug this way for about four hours, stopping as it began to get dark.
 Here is some video on the dig above….click on ” Download File ” then double click on the file name below and it will pop up in a separate window for you to view it….

 The landowner stopped by to check on us a few times and see how we were doing, we showed him our finds and he was happy as well.
 We loaded up the tractor and tools, to head back to the cabins to get cleaned up before heading to Golconda for supper.
-Virgil headed back home before that, antsy to see his new grandson and wanting to stop off at Eminence on the way to check out the quarry there.
+Virgil headed back home before that, antsy to see his new grandson and wanting to stop off at a quarry on the way.
 Since John had never seen Garden of the Gods, I drove him up there to see it at sunset and snapped a few photos of it again as well…

 Over on the left point, above image…there were some guys from Texas that were admiring the view and in front of us, below image…there was a young couple admiring the view…